weibeld/AndroidTabsExample/README.md

 1. In [onTabSelected](https://developer.android.com/reference/android/app/ActionBar.TabListener.html#onTabSelected(android.app.ActionBar.Tab, android.app.FragmentTransaction)) of the ActionBar.TabListener, update the current page of the ViewPager ([setCurrentItem](https://developer.android.com/reference/android/support/v4/view/ViewPager.html#setCurrentItem(int)))
 2. Implement a [ViewPager.SimpleOnPageChangeListener](https://developer.android.com/reference/android/support/v4/view/ViewPager.SimpleOnPageChangeListener.html), and in its [onPageSelected](https://developer.android.com/reference/android/support/v4/view/ViewPager.SimpleOnPageChangeListener.html#onPageSelected(int)) method update the current tab of the ActionBar ([setSelectedNavigationItem](https://developer.android.com/reference/android/app/ActionBar.html#setSelectedNavigationItem(int)))

-This ensures that when the user clicks on a tab, the ViewPager switches to the corresponding page (1), and vice versa, when the user swipes to another page, the corresponding tab is selected in the ActionBar.
+This ensures that when the user clicks on a tab, the ViewPager switches to the corresponding page (1), and vice versa, when the user swipes to another page, the corresponding tab is selected in the ActionBar (2).

 **References:**